omarhsheta/Refood/README.md

 The idea for this site is to allow businesses to advertise products that are going to be wasted, to help reduce the amount of wasted food and hopefully reduce it's impact on the environment.
 ## Contributors

-SENG302 teaching team
+- SENG302 teaching team
-Ayub Momahamed
+- Ayub Momahamed
-Dan Bublik
+- Dan Bublik
-Jackie Chen
+- Jackie Chen
-Kye Oldham
+- Kye Oldham
-Lachlan Reynolds
+- Lachlan Reynolds
-Omar Sheta
+- Omar Sheta
-Ronan Avery
+- Ronan Avery
-David Frost (Resigned)

 ## Technologies / Dependencies